OUR STORY- The Precis

 What to bring?

-- A mallet for hammering in those pegs - the ground is a little dry and stony at times
+- A mallet for hammering in those pegs - the ground is a little dry and is quite stony in places

 - A water carrier or buy some 'large 5L' bottles of water from a supermarket - this reduces the number of trips to the water tap!